Melvilleleesy/ip/docs/README.md

     - Right-click it and choose **Run 'IDKName.main()'**.

 If setup is correct, you can move on to the chatbot!

----
-## 🤖 Chatbot Overview

-- IDKName Chatbot is a JavaFX desktop app for managing tasks with simple commands.

-- It features a retro game-inspired interface and a task manager backend.

-- Users type commands in the input box, and the bot replies in the main chat area with feedback, errors, or the task list.
----

 ## 📖 Command Descriptions